Buyer-First Guide to Protecting Your Real Estate Investment

 💡 Ownership must be clear, complete, and uncontested.

-A “clear title” means the property:
+A clear title means the property:

 Has a lawful ownership history

-Was transferred legally every time
+Was transferred legally at every stage

-Has no hidden claims
+Has no hidden claims or ownership disputes

-Title continuity for minimum 30 years
+Title continuity for at least 30 years

-Legitimacy of each transfer
+Legitimacy of each ownership transfer

-Absence of forged or incomplete deeds
+Absence of forged, missing, or incomplete deeds

 Loans or mortgages

-Legal attachments
+Court attachments

-Financial claims
+Financial or third-party claims

 Obtain EC for at least 20–30 years

-Ensure it reflects “Nil Encumbrance”
+Ensure it shows “Nil Encumbrance”

 Residential / Commercial / Industrial zoning

-Master Plan compliance
+Compliance with Master Plan

 Development authority permissions